right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Did you know that romance novels account for nearly 50% of books sold in the United States.
 It's true.
 If you pick one off the shelf at random, they will mostly agree on one common theme: a woman surrendering to something she feels is "greater than herself"; she's the only woman who can calm down and tame the wild horse, the heroine surrendering to the masculine alpha male who will never be tamed...until he meets her.
 The number one fantasy during all of my candid interviews was confessed to be a strong, dominant, and aggressive male.
 One woman said it made her "he's having my baby" light come on immediately.

-Women feel attraction much differently than do men: Women feel attraction in the beginning as more of a need to be with a man rather
+Women feel attraction much differently than do men: Women feel attraction in the beginning as more of a need to be with a man ratherthan to have sex with him.

----

-# CHASE HUGHES

-than to have sex with him.
 It's not a choice, a decision, or a logical conclusion she makes.
 It just happens as a result of who YOU are.
 She feels the need to be with you regardless of her age, marital status, sexual preference, or even her own beliefs about men.
 It is something she cannot avoid.
 You will never be able to give her a speech about why she should like you, why you are cool, or how she should fall for you instead of the lead singer of that bar band from last Friday.
 When women get highly attracted to a man, emotions start to run the show, and they will do all kinds of seemingly crazy and wild things you never thought possible.
 Women will do all the things that average guys do when they are really into a girl.
 Buying gifts, calling a lot, doing favors etc. Once the attraction tables are turned, you have TAKEN the role of the hunted and she has naturally assumed the only position left: the chasing role.
 This is called "Status Transfer," and most of the seduction and dating process will revolve around this concept.
 No matter how much a woman is attracted to you, it will multiply exponentially if she has to prove herself to you before you accept her.
 This gives women validation.

 ---